Home > Destinations > Europe > Portugal > Planning a Trip > Fast Facts

 In first-class or deluxe hotels, the concierge will present you with a separate bill for extras, such as charges for bullfight tickets.
 A gratuity is expected in addition to the charge.
 The amount will depend on the number of requests you've made.

-Water -- Tap water is generally potable throughout Portugal, but bottled water is always safer.
-Even if the water in Portugal isn't bad, you won't be used to the microbes and can become ill.
-In rural areas, the water supply might not be purified.
+Water -- Tap water is generally potable throughout Portugal unless you are warned otherwise.
 Under no circumstances should you swim in or drink from freshwater rivers or streams.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.